solidmatter/solidmatter/readme_svn.txt

    the current state in this file before a commit.
 That means you should NOT use this master DB for testing, i recommend that you use a seperate installation (repository "test"), make sbCR repository changes in the master ("dev") and transport these to the testing DB.
-(Navicat is a nice tool to make this process easier)
+(Navicat *was* a nice tool to make this process easier, nowadays i recommend HeidiSQL, which also produces the matching export SQL)

 There are exceptions to 1, 2 and 3, especially in the current state the code is in, but try to stick to these rules, in the end it helps everyone working with